wmedrano/sage-deprecated/README.md

-# Willy
+# Sage

-WIP: Willy is a work in progress, with the primary purpose being educational.
+WIP: Sage is a work in progress, with the primary purpose being educational.
 Do not expect this to go far.

 A (Guile) Scheme configured IDE.
 Heavily inspired by Emacs.